 On our way to Mont Tremblant, we had traveled all the way from Switzerland only to get stuck in Toronto.
 Due to inclement weather, our flights into the picturesque Tremblant airport were canceled – it was winter in Canada.
 We finally arrived to our much awaited destination just 24 hours later than expected.
 With winter lights twinkling, fires roaring, and people enjoying the night we set out to explore Mont Tremblant village.

-The village itself is compact and designed to be car-free, almost everytihing is a short five-minute walk.
+The village itself is compact and designed to be car-free, almost everything is a short five-minute walk.
+There are an endless amount of things to do in Mont Tremblant.
 From the village center, visitors have access to the beautiful mountain, trails, restaurants, shops, an ice skating rink, and restaurants.
 It only requires thirty minutes in the resort to see the holiday appeal of the ski village.
 Needless to say, we found Mont Tremblant to be one of the best places in the Northeast for a winter vacation!

 Surrounded by the lovely Laurentians there is no shortage of winter activities to enjoy.
 That way if you’re not a die-hard skier or snowboarder you have plenty of activities to stay entertained.
 If you decide to set your sights on enjoying a ski trip to Mont Tremblant here are some awesome activities you should try out.